-Vegetarian Gruyere Aged Smoked Gouda Caramelized Onion Quiche: Classic rich custardy quiche filled with aged smoked gouda, gruyere cheese, and caramelized onions.
-Not your average cheese quiche.
+Vegetarian Gruyere Aged Smoked Gouda Caramelized Onion Quiche is filled with aged smoked gouda, gruyere cheese, and caramelized onions.

 I make a lot of varieties of quiche.

 Quiche is awesome because it is one of the great throw what I have left over in the fridge kind of meals.